What is Configuration Drift?

 How to Detect Configuration Drift

 When you’re sailing, you can tell when you’ve drifted, as long as you have the right tools and instruments.
 These tools can tell you whether you’ve gone off course and the adjustments you need to make to get back on course.
-Without them, out in the ocean, you may not be able to get your bearings, and determine whether you’re heading in the right direction, or even if you’re moving at all.

 The same is true when it comes to identifying drift.
 If your staff doesn’t have the right tools and resources in place to monitor, manage, and remediate configuration drift, they are often unaware of drift, or least the full extent of it.
 There are a few methods for addressing drift that require varying levels of investment of time and resources, they include: manual management; timely scanning; and real-time monitoring.